ICMP Protocol Tutorial.

-The ping application which is available with all operating system is an example of ICMP application.
+The ping application which is available with all operating systems is an example of an ICMP application.
 When a network user needs to know if a destination (IP address) is reachable or not, he uses the ping (

 ping ip_addr )command with the IP address.
 If the output is successful, the destination is reachable else not.

 Ping command comes with many options.
 Few are below for all options you can refer to the ping man page.